harshnative/TXTcompare/README.md

 # TXTcompare
-A TXTcompare software for comparing and finding differences btw the two txt files and the compare data visually
+A TXTcompare software for comparing and finding differences btw the two txt files and the see the comparision visually

 this code is licensed under GPL3.0